Yandex Cloud

 • network_id: ID of the network where the cluster will be deployed.

-• recovery_target_spec.timestamp: Time point to restore the Yandex StoreDoc cluster to, in UNIX time format.
-If you omit this parameter, the cluster state will be restored to the backup completion time.
+• recovery_target_spec.timestamp: Target recovery time for the Yandex StoreDoc cluster, in UNIX time format.
+If you omit this argument, the cluster will be restored to its state at the time of backup completion.

 • config_spec: Cluster settings: